diogro/expressionVariance-manuscript/main.md

 # Discussion

 Using large publicly available data sets allowed us to probe the landscape of transcriptional variance in humans.
-We find a broadly similar pattern of gene expression variance across studies, with high correlations between gene expression variance across most studies, consistent with measurements of expression variance in single cells and in populations of cells for various tissues [@Li2010-qs; @Dong2011-sa; @Alemu2014-jo].
+We find a broadly similar pattern of transcriptional variance, evidenced by the high correlations between gene expression variance across most studies, consistent with measurements of expression variance in single cells and in populations of cells for various tissues [@Li2010-qs; @Dong2011-sa; @Alemu2014-jo].
-Leveraging this similarity between gene expression variance across tissues and experiments, we developed a multivariate strategy to create a single rank of expression variance, which allowed us to order almost 13k genes (~65% of the genes expressed in humans) according to their expression variance.
+Leveraging this similarity between gene expression variance across tissues and contexts, we developed a multivariate strategy to create a single rank of expression variance, which allowed us to order almost 13k genes (~65% of the genes expressed in humans) according to their transcriptional variance.
-Using this rank, we were able to study the general properties associated with high- and low-variance gene as well as factors driving variation in variance between genes.
+Using this rank, we were able to study the general properties associated with high- and low-variance gene as well as factors driving variation in variance across genes.

 Some differences in gene expression variance were driven by technical aspects of gene expression measurement (with data derived from large consortia showing more similar patterns of variance across genes); and by tissue (with studies using the same tissues also showing higher similarities).
 This suggests that careful consideration of sample sizes and experimental design are fundamental to the study of gene expression variance, and the usual small samples of RNA-seq studies might be underpowered for the study of this particular aspect of gene expression.